aidos-lab/Topo_LLM_public/README.md

 1. If required, e.g. when running jobs on an HPC cluster, set the correct environment variables in the `.env` file in the project root directory.

-2. For setting up the repository to support job submissions to the a HPC cluster, follow the instructions using our [custom Hydra launcher]([ANONYMIZED_HYDRA_HPC_LAUNCHER_LINK]).
+2. For setting up the repository to support job submissions to the a HPC cluster, follow the instructions using our [Hydra HPC Launcher](https://github.com/carelvniekerk/Hydra-HPC-Launcher).
    Additional submission scripts are located in the `topollm/scripts/submission_scripts` directory.

 3. Download the files necessary for `nltk`: Start a python interpreter and run the following: